Space suit: Skintight suits

 Skintight suits, also known as mechanical counterpressure suits or space activity suits, are a proposed design which would use a heavy elastic body stocking to compress the body.
 The head is in a pressurized helmet, but the rest of the body is pressurized only by the elastic effect of the suit.
 This mitigates the constant volume problem, reduces the possibility of a space suit depressurization and gives a very lightweight suit.
 When not worn, the elastic garments may appear to be that of clothing for a small child.
 These suits may be very difficult to put on and face problems with providing a uniform pressure.
 Most proposals use the body's natural perspiration to keep cool.
 Sweat evaporates readily in vacuum and may desublime or deposit on objects nearby: optics, sensors, the astronaut's visor, and other surfaces.
 The icy film and sweat residue may contaminate sensitive surfaces and affect optical performance.

 Contributing technologies

-Related preceding technologies include the gas mask used in World War II, the oxygen mask used by pilots of high-flying bombers in World War II, the high-altitude or vacuum suit required by pilots of the Lockheed U-2 and SR-71 Blackbird, the diving suit, rebreather, scuba diving gear, and many others.
+Related preceding technologies include the stratonautical space suit, the gas mask used in World War II, the oxygen mask used by pilots of high-flying bombers in World War II, the high-altitude or vacuum suit required by pilots of the Lockheed U-2 and SR-71 Blackbird, the diving suit, rebreather, scuba diving gear, and many others.

 Many space suit designs are taken from the U.S. Air Force suits, which are designed to work in "high-altitude aircraft pressure[s]", such as the Mercury IVA suit or the Gemini G4C, or the Advanced Crew Escape Suits.